Facebook Instagram Twitter LinkedIn

 114930 Red Arrows 75 X 110mm V1

-From 1st April 2016, lithium-ion batteries shipped by themselves – UN 3480 (not contained in, or packed with equipment), are also to be forbidden for transport as cargo on passenger aircraft.
-In addition, when transported in dedicated cargo planes, they must also be shipped at a state of charge (SoC) not exceeding 30% of their rated design capacity.
+Lithium-Ion Batteries (UN 3480): As of April 1, 2016, lithium-ion batteries shipped by themselves are also prohibited as cargo on passenger aircraft.
+When transported via cargo aircraft, these batteries must be shipped at a state of charge (SoC) of no more than 30% of their rated capacity to minimize fire risks.

-The ban will remain in force until a new fire-resistant packaging is designed to transport lithium batteries more safely.
-A new packaging standard is expected to be in place by 2018 and until then, the ban is mandatory for all states that are members of the ICAO.
+The ban will remain in effect until a new fire-resistant packaging standard is developed to enhance safety during transport.
+This packaging is expected to be introduced by 2018, but until then, compliance with the ban is mandatory for all ICAO member states.

 Request a call back